JuanCamiloOlaya/JuanCamiloOlaya.github.io/README.md

 ## Projects
 <sup>**The projects are private because they are being reviewed.
 You will be able to see the title and a short description of them**

-- **Restricted forecast:** Support conventional series models, including information external to the model, through linear constraints to avoid wasting additional information.
+- **Restricted forecast:** Support conventional time series models, including information external to the model, through linear constraints to avoid wasting additional information.
 - **Estimation frameworks for covariance matrix in portfolio analysis:** The purpose is to compare multiple covariance matrix estimators of stock returns with their applications to portfolio selection.

 ## Organisations/Contributions